smari/jai-socket/README.md

 # Usage

-Easiest is to either load it into your program like so:
+Easiest is to load it into your program like so:

 ```
 #load "jai-socket/module.jai";